Scientists may have found bits of the asteroid that killed the dinosaurs | Boing Boing

 Usually the outsides of impact spherules have been mineralogically transformed by millions of years of chemical reactions with water.
 But at Tanis, some of them landed in tree resin, which provided a protective enclosure of amber, keeping them almost as pristine as the day they formed[…]

-Finding amber-encased spherules, he said, was the equivalent of sending someone back in time to the day of the impact, "collecting a sample, bottling it up and preserving it for scientists right now."
+Finding amber-encased spherules, [paleontologist Robert DePalma] said, was the equivalent of sending someone back in time to the day of the impact, "collecting a sample, bottling it up and preserving it for scientists right now."

 image: Esteban De Armas/Shutterstock.com